 If you have more information about any city or any place in Mali, please use the form at the bottom of the page to write it.
 Thanks.

-For Muslim poets, however, it is a mixture of the realm of Islam and the simplicity of the spiritual life of ordinary Muslims.
+For Muslim poets, however, it is a mixture of the realm of Islam and the simplicity of the spiritual life of good ordinary Muslims.
 Fundamentalism is dead here.

-In some points of view, the city is legendary and it lives in the magic and in the reality.
 Its muddy buildings are both areas of myth and wisdom.
 However, the city is in fact very much real.

 It lies in the west African state of Mali on the border of the Sahara Desert.
 With its privileged location in the middle of the trans-Saharan trade routes for centuries, the city was both an economic and a cultural hub.

 People of the city have built the three major mosques Djingareyber, Sankoré and Sidi Yahya during Timbuktu's golden age between the 14th and the 16th century.
-At that beginning time of prosperity, Mali Empire was born with the ancient cities of Timbuktu and Djenné as centres of trade and Islamic studies.

-It stretches over 1,240,000 square kilometres, which makes it the seventh largest country in Africa, with population estimated of about 13,000,000.
 The majority of the population lives in the southern region, where the Niger and the Senegal rivers run, dependent on farming and fishing.

 The three major mosques Djingareyber, Sankoré and Sidi Yahya are still standing today and the United Nations Educational, Scientific and Cultural Organization have inscribed all three of them in the UNESCO's world heritage list.

-However, in spite of some restorations, the three monuments are under threat of desertification.
 This fact encouraged the UNESCO to launch the initiative to assess the impact of global climate change on World Heritage sites at its session in Durban, South Africa in 2005.
 The list of those sites is here at the UNESCO World Heritage Sites.

 Together, the three mosques once composed the famous University of Timbuktu, which changed the city into a center of wisdom and attracted scholars throughout the Muslim world.
-In the mosques' open courtyards and in private residences, students learn the Koran and Quran logic, mathematics, astronomy and history.

 In the town's prosperous past, books and manuscripts were valuable commodities, and private libraries flourished in the homes of local scholars.
-The wisdom of Timbuktu is preserved and recorded in these manuscripts.

 People of Timbuktu have saved and preserved those valuable manuscripts as family secrets for long time.
 Some scholars believe that there are still between 300,000 and 700,000 manuscripts in the region.
 Some of those manuscripts may have been lost, though.

-Mosques are mostly built of mud and are highly vulnerable to climate change.
 Sand encroachment, believed to be a result of land cultivation and grazing, is a constant and increasing threat to the mosques.

 Because of global warming, it is expected that the temperature in the region will rise and extreme precipitation events are projected to become more frequent and even stronger.